 Labeling your foods or putting them in translucent jars and containers will allow you to easily identify everything in your pantry.

-Clean up Messes Right Away
+Clean Up Messes Right Away

 This is an obvious tip, but it’s one worth mentioning anyway.
 If you or another member of the family happens to spill something (and hey, it happens), these messes cannot be left to sit.